 Take full advantage of every vendor’s free trial period (if they have one) to dive into each CRM and don’t be shy about talking to the sales representative to learn how it’ll work in your specific use case.

 Remember that support and unproductive time have a monetary value for you.
-It’s costly for you to spend time struggling to get software to work.
+It’s costly for you to spend time struggling to get the software to work.
 Before you commit to a CRM vendor, find out what their standard is for support and implementation.

 • Will you have a dedicated account manager?